A bridge over the river of suffering

 A message from our executive director

-When you are involved in parrot rescue you see many things: suffering, neurosis and psychosis.
+When working with rescue parrots you see many things: suffering, neurosis and psychosis.
 Often I see eyes darkened by futility.
 They have given up.
 They have reached the point where they would rather die than continue living.
 Life has become a living hell where the one that they wanted to love has turned into a demon.
 Because of that demon they become raving, screaming creatures that would do anything to make the pain stop.
 There is nowhere to turn; they live in a nightmare world.

 This is how most people come to us.
-As rescuer, we naturally take the first paragraph to mean the suffering of birds.
+As rescuers, we naturally take the first paragraph to mean the suffering of birds.
 No, I am not talking about a parrot being relinquished.
 I am describing many of the people who turn over their birds to us.
 Often they are close to mental breakdown.
 They never dreamt that the sweet-looking, cuddly cockatoo they brought home would turn them into awful, spiteful people who throw things at cages and yell “stop it” at the top of their voices.
-Often they have abandoned the bird to its cage by then being afraid of another bite.
+Often they have abandoned the bird to its cage because they are afraid of another bite.
 Many times they cover the cage to stop the incessant screaming.
-Most of them would feel contempt for someone who treated a dog the way they have been treating their bird.
+Most of them would feel contempt for someone who mistreated a dog.
 In truth, I think most of them feel contempt for themselves.
 They hate what they have become.

 See our latest Cockatude video podcasts.

 Do you want to know more about us?
 Click the link below for a two minute presentation.